NatasaMiric/rock-papper-scissors/README.md

 ### Lighthouse

-* I run the lighthouse test for desktop and mobile to confirm that the page has good accessibility and to check other important parameters.
+* I run the lighthouse test for desktop and mobile to confirm that the page has good accessibility.

   ![](docs/testing/desktoplighthouse.png)
   ![](docs/testing/mobilelighthouse.png)